-- 1. Complete a FAFSA: - a.
-Use school code 003588. - b.
-Create a FSA ID and Password at FSA ID.
-(Dependent students will need for at least one parent to create a FSA ID as well.)
-The FSA ID will be used for both the FAFSA and loan documents. - c.
-UMHB receives FAFSA results within 5 business days from the Department of Education. - 2.
+- 1. Complete a FAFSA: - 1.
+Use school code 003588. - Create an FSA ID and Password at FSA ID.
+(Dependent students will need for at least one parent to create an FSA ID as well.)
+The FSA ID will be used for both the FAFSA and loan documents. - 3.
+UMHB receives FAFSA results within 5 business days from the U.S. Department of Education. - 2.
 Accept an award package: The UMHB Financial Aid Office will calculate an award package then notify the student via email within a few days after receiving the FAFSA. - 3.
 Submit required documentation: The UMHB Financial Aid Office will follow up with students via email should other forms and documentation be required to verify information provided on the FAFSA.
 Note: A student's financial aid application may be processed on an estimated basis until all required documentation is submitted.

-In order for financial aid applications to be processed - In order for financial aid applications to be processed for a particular subscription period, the following deadlines must be met: - 1.
+In order for financial aid applications to be processed for a particular subscription period, the following deadlines must be met:

 UMHB should receive a student's FAFSA by the 1st day of the month in which the student plans to enroll.
-(For example, if a student plans to begin a subscription period on June 15th, the student's FAFSA must be received by June 1st.)
-Reminder: It takes 5 business days for the Department of Education to forward FAFSA results to UMHB.) - Students should accept award packages and submit required documentation one week prior to the start of the subscription period. - Students should complete the Entrance Loan Counseling and Master Promissory Note at StudentLoans.gov one week prior to the start of the subscription period.
+(For example, if a student plans to begin their enrollment in August, the student's FAFSA must be

+- received by August 1st.)
+Reminder: It takes 5 business days for the U.S. Department of Education to forward FAFSA results to UMHB.) - Students should accept award packages and submit required documentation one week prior to the start of the enrollment period. - Students should complete the ENTRANCE COUNSELING and MASTER PROMISSORY NOTE at STUDENTAID.GOV one week prior to the start of the enrollment period.